imor/uci/README.md

 uci.startNewGame('path/to/engine-executable', 'white', 10,
     'path/to/polyglot-book');
 ```

-#### shutdown()
-This function should be called once at the end for cleanup.
-It will send the
-quit uci command to any running engine process.

 ## Installing engines
 Place your own uci engines inside the *uci/engines* directory.
 UCI will detect